-Both terms Carbon Neutral and Net Zero Emissions are banded about on TV and in the news, but really, what’s the difference between the two?
+Both terms Carbon Neutral and Net Zero Emissions are banded about on TV and in the news, but really, what’s the carbon neutral and net zero definition in a way a regular person can understand.
+Just what is the difference between the two?

 It’s actually more complicated than one would first imagine, so we’re going to break it down in simple terms, explain how we use it on Greenermobiles.com and provide you with an expert source that goes into detail.